svikashk/docs/help/collaborating-team-members.md

 layout: default
 nav_order: 1
 has_children: false
-parent: Get Started
+parent: Working with Teams
-title: How your Zepel account is structured
+title: Collaborating with Team Members
 desc: What are the building blocks of Zepel?
 Learn how accounts in Zepel are structured.
-permalink: help/get-started/account-structure/
+permalink: help/working-with-teams/collaborating-team-members/
 ---
-# How your Zepel account is structured
+# Collaborating with Team Members
 {: .no_toc }

 Zepel is structured into accounts, projects, lists, and actionable work items.